 Caffeic acid is an antioxidant molecule found in plants.

 In ischemic (loss of oxygen) rat kidney cells, caffeic acid reduced mitochondrial dysfunction and oxidative damage.
-Additionally, it improved oxidative phosphorylation and prevented cell death (apoptosis) caused by the mitochondria [R].
+Additionally, it improved oxidative phosphorylation and prevented cell death (apoptosis) caused by the mitochondria .

-Similar improvements to energy dynamics by the mitochondria were seen in rat liver cells [R].
+Similar improvements to energy dynamics by the mitochondria were seen in rat liver cells .

 31) EGCG (Green tea)

-Green tea is notorious for its many health benefits and has been found to improve mitochondrial function.
+Green tea is notorious for its alleged health benefits.
+Some scientists believe it can improve mitochondrial function.

-One of the main active ingredients, epigallocatechin gallate (EGCG), accumulates within the mitochondria and activates a number of proteins (AMPK and PGC-1alpha) related to mitochondrial function and number [R].
+One of the main active ingredients, epigallocatechin gallate (EGCG), accumulates within the mitochondria and activates a number of proteins (AMPK and PGC-1alpha) related to mitochondrial function and number .

-In rats given the powdered green tea for 3 weeks, kidney function was restored after injury by improving number and activity of mitochondrial proteins (PGC-1alpha and SIRT1/3) and increasing mitochondrial DNA levels [R].
+In rats given the powdered green tea for 3 weeks, kidney function was restored after injury by improving the number and activity of mitochondrial proteins (PGC-1alpha and SIRT1/3) and increasing mitochondrial DNA levels .

 Curcumin is the active compound found in the spice turmeric.
-It has many health benefits, but due to the strong taste of turmeric, is often taken as a supplement.
+It has many purported health benefits.
+Due to the strong taste of turmeric and curcumin’s poor bioavailability, it is often taken as a specialized supplement.

-In the livers and kidneys of diabetic mice, curcumin supplementation for 4 weeks restored mitochondrial function by [R]:
+In the livers and kidneys of diabetic mice, curcumin supplementation for 4 weeks restored mitochondrial function by :